Mottie/Keyboard/README.markdown

 ## Dependencies
 * Required
     * jQuery 1.4.3+
-    * jQuery UI Positioning Utility
+    * jQuery UI Positioning Utility (optional, if you position the keyboard yourself)
     * jQuery UI CSS (can be customized)
     * jQuery caret (included with source)
 * Optional
     * jQuery mousewheel plugin - allows using mousewheel to scroll through other key sets
     * jQuery keyboard typing extension - simulate typing on the virtual keyboard
-    * jQuery keyboard autocomplete extension - for use with jQuery UI autocomplete
+    * jQuery keyboard autocomplete extension - for use with jQuery UI autocomplete (also requires jQuery UI Positioning Utility)

 ## Licensing